Information about how the council's Welfare Visiting team can help you with your finances.

 The Welfare Visiting team are available to help any resident in the East Riding who are struggling with rent and/or council tax payments or repaying overpaid housing benefit.

 We can negotiate affordable repayment rates and offer debt and budgeting advice.
-The team also carry out benefit checks to maximise our customers' income.
+The team also carry out benefit checks to maximise your income.

 We offer a home visiting service or if you prefer, or we can arrange an appointment at your local customer service centre.